Help Prevent Mail Theft

 The University Post Office currently does not stock items such as manila envelopes, padded envelopes, or bubble wrap.
 These items are available at the University Bookstore.

-All services provided by the University Post Office may be paid for at the time in cash or with a credit card.
-Credit card transactions may be made from 9:00 am - 2:00 pm daily.
-Transactions after 2:00 pm must be paid for in cash.
+All services provided by the University Post Office may be paid for at the time in cash or with a credit card, debit card, or Appalachian Express Account.
 Personal checks are not accepted unless the individual is a faculty or staff member.

 Delivery of Registered, Express, Certified, Insured, C.O.D., and postage due mail will follow the same procedures as that of package delivery.
-A notice to call at the main window will be placed in the student's box, and a valid I.D. will be needed in order for the student to claim the item.
+An E-mail will be sent to the receiving student at their AppState.edu e-mail address notifying them that their item/package is ready for pickup at the main window, and a valid I.D. will be needed in order for the student to claim the item.

 Students wishing to refuse an item for any reason may return the package to the sender free of charge as long as the package has not been opened.
 If the package has been opened, then the student must pay the amount of postage that is required to return the package to the sender.

 All boxes at the University Post Office are accessed via a combination-style lock.
 Students are encouraged to keep their combinations confidential at all times.
-Lost or forgotten combinations and/or box numbers may be replaced at the Customer Service window during its regularly scheduled operating hours (9:45am-11:45am & 2:00pm-4:00pm Monday-Friday).
-Combinations must be obtained in person at the Customer Service window - they may not be given out by telephone, fax, or e-mail.
+Students may obtain their mailbox number and combination by logging in to their AppalNET account and clicking on self service, then choosing the Personal Information tab.
+Then select "View Addresses and Telephone Numbers".
+Lost or forgotten combinations and/or box numbers may be replaced in person at the Customer Service window during its regularly scheduled operating hours (9:45 a.m. - 11:45 a.m. & 2:00 p.m. - 4:00 p.m., Monday-Friday).
+Combinations may be obtained in person at the Customer Service window - they may not be given out by telephone, fax, or e-mail.
 A valid form of I.D. (student I.D. or driver's license) must be presented in order for students to replace their combinations.
 The I.D. must be that of the person to whom the box is assigned.